480ohm/guess-the-number/README.md

-# guess-the-number
+# Guess the Number
-A simple guess the number game written in Python
+A simple guess the number game written in Python.
+Made for fun and learning.